Method of conditional probabilities

+In mathematics and computer science, the method of conditional probabilities is a systematic method for converting non-constructive probabilistic existence proofs into efficient deterministic algorithms that explicitly construct the desired object.

-In mathematics and computer science, the probabilistic method is used to prove the existence of mathematical objects with desired combinatorial properties.
-The proofs are probabilistic — they work by showing that a random object, chosen from some probability distribution, has the desired properties with positive probability.
+Often, the probabilistic method is used to prove the existence of mathematical objects with some desired combinatorial properties.
+The proofs in that method work by showing that a random object, chosen from some probability distribution, has the desired properties with positive probability.
 Consequently, they are nonconstructive — they don't explicitly describe an efficient method for computing the desired objects.